Salah856/AWS_WhitePapers_Summary/IPv6 on AWS.md

 - Private IPv4 exhaustion — The goal is to provision new nodes and allocate routable IP addresses without IP overlap, and without the challenge of sourcing contiguous and usable IP addresses.

+- Adoption strategy — Configure IPv6-only routing between dual stack network segments, to facilitate communication using the IPv6 stack.
+Provide IPv6 to IPv4 interoperability layer, such as dual-stack load balancers.